eteration-bootcamp/2020-bootcamp-team-2/Project/frontend/README.md

 - The Firebase API to be used must be investigated in order to login.

-- Google Maps API will be used for map information of travel locations.

-- How to enter the information of travel destinations (via DB or a different method) will be investigated.
+- How to enter the information of travel destinations investigated.

 ## Software/Hardware Requirements